Chapter 10.47

 10.47.110 Patio homes.

-All courtyard housing developments, where defined in WCC 10.08.050 and where allowed by Chapter 10.10 WCC, District Use Chart, are subject to compliance with the Residential Design Guidelines and shall meet the following standards unless otherwise regulated within this code:
+All courtyard developments, where defined in WCC 10.08.055 and where allowed by Chapter 10.10 WCC, District Use Chart, are subject to compliance with the Residential Design Guidelines and shall meet the following standards when on a lot with a total of five or more dwelling units, unless otherwise regulated within this code:

 (1) Purpose.